lharries/harries.co/content/blog/ea-hackathon-gpt-automator-and-langchain/index.md

 ## The hackathon

 Chidi and I spent the first 30 minutes brainstorming ideas.
 He had previously built [Buzz](https://github.com/chidiwilliams/buzz), a local speed-to-text program powered by OpenAI’s Whisper.
-We started wondering how could we combine Buzz and LangChain.
+We started wondering how can we combine Buzz and LangChain.

 Eventually we landed on the question “What if we the GPT3 could perform actions on our behalf?” - switching the capabilities of the agents from “read-only” to “read-and-write”